JocelynWeiss/CodeNameAB/README.md

 Fix for the client to be able to grab Bonuses.
 ##### Version 0.245
 Adds death + Big clock + Fix elements positions + Bullet hitting eachother + Trigger elements by shaking.
+##### Version 0.246
+Remove hands tracking to play with controllers for more precision.